cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 You can deploy the same application on a real cluster and experience the power of CDAP.

 Additional :ref:`examples, <examples-index>` :ref:`guides, <guides-index>` and
-:ref:`tutorials <tutorials>` on building CDAP applications are available.
+:ref:`tutorials <tutorials>` on building CDAP applications :ref:`are available <examples-introduction-index>`.

-As a next step, we recommend reviewing all of these :ref:`training materials <examples-introduction-index>` as being the easiest way to become familiar with CDAP.
+As a next step, we recommend reviewing all of these :ref:`training materials <examples-introduction-index>` as being the easiest way to become familiar and proficient with CDAP.

 If you want to begin writing your own application, continue with the instructions on the :ref:`Getting Started <getting-started-index>` page.